Norway Company Registration: Guide For Business Owners

 • Norway levies taxes on income, interests, profits, capital gains from the sale of assets, and revenue derived from overseas sources.

-• The normal VAT rate in Norway is 25%, however, a lowered rate of 15% and 12% are applicable on certain products and services.
+• The normal VAT rate in Norway is 25%, with reduced rates of 15% and 12% for certain products and services.

 Cost to register a company in Norway